-As you’d expect, either option will require substantial investment and a robust business plan.
-In this blog, we’ll take you through the pros and cons of both.
+However, either option will require substantial investment and a robust business plan.
+As experts in accounting for dentists and dental practices, we’re here to take you through the pros and cons of both.

 You can build your practice in line with your vision